jheske/Popcorn/README.md

 ## Synopsis

-This repository contains Popcorn, a movie listing app I designed and implemented for the Udacity Android Developer Project 2: Popular Movies.
+This repository contains Popcorn, a movie listing app I designed and implemented for the Udacity Android Developer Nanodegree Project 2: Popular Movies.

 ## Features